-Surely it's unreasonable for a car so young to fail, particularly if it's a luxury car from a prestige mark, so the manufacturer should pick up the bill, shouldn't he?
+Surely it's unreasonable for a car so young to fail, particularly if it's a luxury car from a prestige mark.
+Surely the manufacturer should pick up the bill?

 Once the warranty has expired, the manufacturer is under no obligation to help with the costs of repair.

-Once the warranty has expired, the manufacturer is under no obligation to help with the costs of repair.
-Some may however choose to make a goodwill contribution towards repair costs, particularly if the failure occurred shortly after the warranty expired.
-It can help too under these circumstances if the car has been regularly serviced by one of their franchised dealers.
+Even though they’re under no obligation to help with repair costs after the warranty, manufacturers may choose to make a goodwill contribution towards repair costs, particularly if the failure was shortly after the end of the warranty.
+It helps if the car has been regularly serviced by a main dealer.

-If you are in this position, ask the service department of the garage to submit a post warranty claim to the manufacturer, on your behalf.
+If you’re in this position, ask the service department to submit a post warranty claim to the manufacturer, on your behalf.

-While you may be frustrated or angry at the prospect of an expensive repair bill, it is vital to bear in mind that the manufacturer does not have to help.
-If you lose your temper or become aggressive it is more likely that the claim will be rejected or that an offer already made may be withdrawn.
+Bear in mind that the manufacturer doesn’t have to help.
+If you lose your temper or become aggressive it’s more likely that the claim will be rejected or that an offer already made may be withdrawn.

 Faults that become the subject of an official vehicle safety recall campaign are an exception and will be dealt with free of charge at any time.